dirkjasmit/EegWorkflow/README.md

   - running EegAutoflow.m
   - adding eeglab_2020_0 to the path (The EegWorkflow will popup a window for this)
   - click 'change folder' if it pops up

+FOR SAVING FILES: Edit the '.projectStrings.ini' file in the current directory and add your own project names Do not touch the first line!
+This is the header.

 REQUIRED
 Requires the signal processing toolbox (required by EEGLAB)